 The frog has no predators due to its skin coating.
 Being able to move through life freely, without fear, is one of the protective qualities we may embrace when connecting with Kambo.
 Well known for the green light that it emits throughout your energy field, this high vibrational light attracts that which holds the same high vibration.

 An intelligent spirit, Kambo is able to align with your inner guidance and pinpoint what needs to be worked on first.
 As your relationship with Kambo continues to grow, so do the depths and layers you’re able to work on together.

-While it’s easy for us to become comfortable in the routines of daily life, there are times when we’re no longer willing to simply “put up with” something anymore.
-By purging what no longer serves, we create balance on all levels.
-It is here that we are able to find our way into greater flow, health, and synchronicity.
+While it’s easy for us to become comfortable in the routines of daily life, there are times when it can be helpful to explore what lies beyond our everyday patterns.
+Through that exploration, we are able to find our way into greater flow, health, and synchronicity.

 Kambo is a step in the direction of radical self care, creating space for us to nurture the parts of us in need.
 We all deserve the ability to create the impact in the world we’re meant to have.

 Traditional use of Kambô

 Legal in all parts of the world– Kambo is the secretion of the Giant Green Monkey Tree Frog, also known as Phyllomedusa Bicolor.